intel-unesp-mcp/infieri2019-session1/README.md

 ### 3.1 Goals ###

-In this new set of activities we will use simple code examples to leverage the Intel® Xeon Phi™ coprocessor towards peak performance, thus demonstrating some specific performance elements of the architecture.
+In this new set of activities we will use simple code examples to leverage the Intel Xeon Phi coprocessor towards peak performance, thus demonstrating some specific performance elements of the architecture.

 **Note:** The main ideas discussed and the set of source codes used in